diku-dk/futhark-pldi26/artifact/README.md

 | `FiltPartInv X pf pp`                | Index array `X` permutes its filtered domain with a 2-way partition (for scatter).                   |
 | `FiltPartInv2 X pf pp1 pp2`          | Same as `FiltPartInv` but with a 3-way partition.                                                    |

-See Fig. 7 in the paper for the formal proof obligations the properties.
+See Fig. 7 in the paper for the formal proof obligations of the properties.

 For information on Futhark itself, please see the [Futhark website](https://futhark-lang.org), which includes extensive